New York’s Clean Slate Act Requires Employers to Update Background Check Processes

 - The Act also permits employers that are required to conduct “fingerprint-based” criminal history checks – including those in the childcare, elder care, and disability care spaces – to continue to have the same access to criminal records (even sealed records) as before the Act was passed.

 Second, the Act creates new background check obligations for New York employers.
-Employers that conduct background checks that reveal criminal history information are now required to: (i) furnish a copy of the background check report containing such information to the individual once the employer receives the report; (ii) notify the individual of their right to “seek correction of any incorrect information”; and (iii) provide the individual with a copy of Article 23-A of the New York Correction Law.
+The Act appears to require employers that conduct background checks that reveal criminal history information to: (i) provide or ensure the provision of such criminal history information to the individual once the employer receives it; (ii) notify the individual of their right to “seek correction of any incorrect information”; and (iii) provide the individual with a copy of Article 23-A of the New York Correction Law.
 In contrast with the pre-Act process, this obligation attaches regardless of whether the employer plans to take adverse action based on the applicant’s criminal history.
 Notably, the Act does not change an employer’s obligation to conduct a job-related analysis prior to taking an adverse action based on criminal convictions as required by New York’s Article 23-A, nor does it modify employers’ obligations to comply with any local requirements, including the New York City Fair Chance Act.
 These new obligations apply in instances where an employer is conducting a background check of an applicant, an employee, or an independent contractor.
+Employers should also continue to monitor whether the State will provide additional guidance to further clarify the extent of their notice obligations.

 Finally, the Act provides both new areas of liability and new defenses to employers: